GodotVR/godot_oculus/README.md

 Else run `scons oculus=<path to oculus SDK>` so it knows where to find the path.

-The precompiled version in this repository have been compiled with Visual Studio 2019 and using the Oculus SDK 1.43.0 You will need to install the latest Visual C++ redistributable when deploying the plugin: https://support.microsoft.com/en-au/help/2977003/the-latest-supported-visual-c-downloads
+The precompiled version in this repository have been compiled with Visual Studio 2019 and using the Oculus SDK 1.43.0 It has been compiled using the 2017 toolset but you may need to install the latest Visual C++ redistributable when deploying the plugin: https://support.microsoft.com/en-au/help/2977003/the-latest-supported-visual-c-downloads

 About this repository